kihuni/Learn-Django/README.md

 - To include the app in our project, we need to add a reference to its configuration class in the INSTALLED_APPS setting, that's [polls,py](https://github.com/kihuni/Learn-Django/blob/main/test_site/polls/apps.py) to [settings.py(installed app section)](https://github.com/kihuni/Learn-Django/blob/main/test_site/test_site/settings.py)

+### Three-step guide to keep in mind when making changes to your models:

+- Change your models (in models.py).
+- Run `python manage.py makemigrations` to create migrations for those changes
+- Run `python manage.py migrate` to apply those changes to the database